hvoss-techfak/AutoForge/README.md

 - **STL File**: `final_model.stl`
 - **Swap Instructions**: `swap_instructions.txt`

+Just a heads-up, this program is mainly concerned with realistic output and will give you VERY long swap instructions.
+Expect to switch your filament every 1-2 layers!

+For more artistic control or to reduce the number of swaps, consider buying [Hueforge](https://shop.thehueforge.com/).

 ## Requirements

-See the [requirements.txt](requirements.txt) file for a complete list of dependencies.\
+See the [requirements.txt](requirements.txt) file for a complete list of dependencies.
-The optimizer is built using JAX, which requires a CUDA-compatible GPU for optimal performance.\
+The optimizer is built using JAX, which benefits from a CUDA-compatible GPU for optimal performance.
-Without a dedicated gpu the process can take a very long time (up to 10x longer).\
+Without a dedicated GPU the process can take significantly longer (up to 10x slower).
-If you have a gpu, you can install the gpu version of jax by running:
+If you have a GPU, you can install the GPU version of JAX by running:

 ```bash
 pip install -U "jax[cuda12]"
 ```